-Applications for the next round of Fellowships are due Friday, October 4, 2019.
-If you would like to apply for one of the posted 200+ Fellowships in 37 cities across the U.S., please click on the “apply now” link on the Applicants Page.
+Applications for the next round of Fellowships are due Friday, December 6, 2019.
+Click Here to Apply to one of the posted 200+ Fellowships in 37 cities across the U.S.

 Link to Article: https://store.law.com/Registration/Login.aspx?mode=silent&refDomain=store.corpcounsel.com&source=http://www.corpcounsel.com/id=1202791209392/Amazons-GC-on-NoLose-Talent-Program-in-Legal-Department